realA10001986/Dash-Gauges/README-DIY.md

 <img width="985" alt="Simpson meters" src="https://github.com/realA10001986/Dash-Gauges/assets/76924199/24336a00-b8af-431c-b720-0a833c483d11">

-The only Simpson meters that came with lights - apart from the Roentgens meters - were apparently their VU meters, models 49L ("L" for "light"; not listed above) and 142 (10470, 10540).
-Model 49L has the correct front dimensions, model 142 is a bit smaller (4.66x4.2" vs 4.25x3.9"); depending on their build date, they have either the three bands of "stripes" (like in the movie), or one thicker band of "stripes" in the center.
-(Later models, unfortunately using the same model numbers, look entirely different.)
+The only Simpson meters that came with illumination - apart from the Roentgens meters - were apparently their VU meters, models 49L ("L" for "light"; not listed above) and 142 (10470, 10540).
+Model 49L has the correct front dimensions; depending on their build date, they have either the three bands of "stripes" (like in the movie), or one thicker band of "stripes" in the center.
+(Later models, unfortunately using the same model number, look entirely different.)

-I was lucky to score a Simpson model 49L VU-meter with the movie-accurate front, which is operated with a 3k6 resistor in series (R5+R6 on the Switch Board).
-Its lighting is through two 6V lamps (run at 5V) which need no resistor; R11 on the Switch Board therefore needs to be bridged with a wire.
+I was lucky to score a **Simpson model 49L VU-meter** with the movie-accurate front, which is operated with a 3k6 resistor in series (R5+R6 on the Switch Board).
+Its lighting is through two 6V lamps (run at 5V) which need no resistor; R11 on the Switch Board is therefore bridged with a wire.
 If you prefer install LEDs, put a suitable resistor in place instead.
 The additional red pointer was added by drilling a hole into the front and putting a pointer from another meter inside.
 This red pointer is not moving, so it is reasonably easy to add.

-The model 142 VU-meters, while perfectly usable electronically, are a bit smaller and look a bit different on the back; their barrel is thicker, and the screws are not at the outer corners but closer to the barrel.
-Unfortunately, the barrel is so big that it does not allow for a hole for the empty light; this must be done another way.
+The **model 142 VU-meters**, while perfectly usable electronically, are a bit smaller (4.25x3.9" vs 4.66x4.2") and look a bit different on the back; their barrel is thicker, and the screws are not at the outer corners but closer to the barrel.
+Unfortunately, the barrel is so big that it does not allow for a hole for the "Empty" light; this must be done another way.
 (Note that the drawing in the DIY/enclose folder does not reflect the model 142 dimensions.)

-If you can't find a VU-meter or consider the 142 too far off, you could try going with a Simpson voltmeter or ammeter (models 29, 39, 49, 59, or 79 fit size-wise); however: These meters mostly are for voltages/currents beyond what we have available directly, but: Most of those meters have big resistors inside: For instance, the Simpson model 49 50V DC voltmeter, SK 525-447, has a 50K resistor inside; if this resistor is bridged, the meter shows full scale at 0.0375V.
-With a 5K6 or so resistor is shows full scale at 5,7V, which is perfectly usable for our purposes.
+If you can't find a VU-meter or consider the 142 too far off, you could try going with a Simpson voltmeter or ammeter (models 29, 39, 49, 59, or 79 fit size-wise).
+These meters mostly are for voltages/currents beyond what we have available directly, but: Most of those meters have built-in resistors that reduce the voltage for the coil to something far lower: For instance, the **Simpson model 49 voltmeter 0-50V DC (SK 525-447)** has a 50K resistor inside; if this resistor is bridged, the meter shows full scale at 0.0375V.
+With a 5K6 or so resistor is shows full scale at approx 5V, which is perfectly usable for our purposes.
 But again: You also need to compromise on the "Empty" light, since non-illuminated Simpson meters are too thin.

-Speaking of the "Empty" light: That was the easy part; I used a light like this one, available from aliexpress:
+Speaking of the "Empty" light: I used a light like this one, available from aliexpress:

 ![emptylight](https://github.com/realA10001986/Dash-Gauges/assets/76924199/46731b85-ddb7-45f9-8091-a70262e9968f)